 During Which Process Do Multicellular Organisms Accumulate Many Cells

 The remarkable journey from a single cell to a complex multicellular organism is a testament to the power of coordinated cell division and differentiation.
-This intricate process, where a multitude of cells amass, is primarily known as development.
-Development isn't merely about increasing cell numbers; it's about orchestrating the precise arrangement and specialization of cells to form functional tissues, organs, and ultimately, a complete organism.
+That's why this layered process, where a multitude of cells amass, is primarily known as development.
+Development isn't merely about increasing cell numbers; it's about orchestrating the precise arrangement and specialization of cells to form functional tissues, organs, and ultimately, a complete organism Most people skip this — try not to.
+Practical, not theoretical..

 The Symphony of Development: An Overview